 Prefabricated houses have garnered a high level of interest since the turn of the last century.
 A prefabricated house, or prefab, are dwellings that were manufactured off-site in panels, modules or sections, that are shipped and assembled on site.
 Prefabs could be considered the most economical way of getting your own dwelling and form an essential part of modern real estate, however, when first introduced it was labelled as unreliable, a tag which it still seems to carry even to this day.
 It could be said that 3D printed structures are now as ambiguous as prefabricated houses were in the 20th century.
 Can 3D printing compete with prefab in the niche of affordable housing?
-To answer this question, we should first determine the term “3D printed house” and its types.
+How to get the 3d printed house?
+How much does it cost?
+To answer these questions, we should first determine the term “3D printed house” and its types.

 - What is a 3D printed house?